 In 1992 producer Owen Hughes invited her to contribute to a trilogy of half-hour TV dramas, which were intended to bridge a gap for directors between short films and features.
 Caro's contribution was The Summer the Queen Came, an affectionate look at the small, twisted details of a family in suburbia.
 The film earned the self-described "writer/director/waitress" three nominations at the 1994 NZ Film and Television Awards.

 The same year, Caro's short Sure To Rise was selected to compete at the Cannes Film Festival in France (as was another New Zealand film, Lemming Aid).
 One of only eight films chosen from roughly 300 entries, Sure to Rise tells a moody, near wordless story of a woman who discovers an injured airman.

 Caro's work was growing more ambitious.
 Plain Tastes, her acclaimed drama for the Montana Sunday Theatre slot, was an hour-long piece about a middle class woman (Meryl Main) trying to find happiness and love.
 It was nominated for Best Television Drama and Best Writer at the 1996 New Zealand Film and Television Awards.

 There was also rare excursions into documentary — although documentary that seemed at times to have been infected by fiction — with short film Old Bastards (1994) and Footage (1996).
 Made for the Work of Art series, Footage was an offbeat documentary about the cult of the shoe.
 It managed to win invitation to the Venice Film Festival.

 At one point Caro was hoping to make her feature debut with a project based on the Parker-Hulme murder.
-Instead her first movie was Memory and Desire was selected for Critics Week at Cannes in 1998.
+Instead her first movie was Memory and Desire, which was selected for Critics Week at Cannes in 1998.
 Based on a short story by Peter Wells, the drama follows the unraveling relationship of a Japanese couple as they travel New Zealand.
 Voted Best Film at the 1999 NZ Film Awards, Memory and Desire won a Special Jury Prize for Caro's work as both writer and director.